Skip to content

 Stille Nacht Am Silbersee is a unique musical sound poem: 'A single word can evoke a world.' #novembermusic

-'Every time I go to a beach, I see the sea through a filter of all the texts written about the sea.'
+'Every time I go to a beach, I see the sea through a filter of all the texts written about it.'
 Writer Joachim Robbrecht, at the request of Romain Bisschoff and together with writer brother Artun Alaska Arasli, created a sound poem for Ensemble Silbersee.
 During November Music, the work will finally premiere, after it had been a year...

 Jolanda Spoel seamlessly forges hip-hop and classical together in Melomaniac.
 And that is quite difficult